WHAT IS THE DIFFERENCE BETWEEN FULL COLOUR PRINTING AND 100% INK?

-When looking into the main differences between the two printing techniques, one of the main differences is the print quality.
+When looking at the main differences between the two printing techniques, one to consider is the print quality.
 Though 100% ink is susceptible to cracking, the printing technique provides a vibrant colour that will not bleed into materials.
 In addition to this, the drying process makes it ideal for printing in batches as well as printing on a wide range of materials.

 CMYK printing is perfect for those who require an extensive colour range.
 It provides you with an accurate colour range that is highly beneficial when printing on paper.
 However, this would not be typically used to print on fabrics unless you are looking to use a specific colour on your products.

 The formulation does not consist of 100% ink as this can lead to a slow drying ink that will bleed into materials causing them to tear.
 Though this can be used for printed bags and other merchandise, this is often avoided as other printing methods provide you with much better results.

 Though both printing methods are beneficial for different products, there is a wide range of different inks that can provide outstanding results for a wide range of different materials.